clarkehardy/geviewer/README.md

 ```
 /control/shell geviewer /new/path/to/file.wrl
 ```
 Note that this will not work if you are running Geant4 on a remote machine over `ssh`, as GeViewer cannot be run using X11 forwarding.
 If that is your use case, you can download the resulting VRML file to open on your local computer, or you can add the `-o` and `-d` flags to the command above to save a GeViewer session to disk.
-This will be discussed more later on.
+This will be discussed more in a later section.

 ### Interacting with the viewer
 The following instructions for interacting with the viewer will display when the program is launched: